 What are Metric Types?

 Metric types in Galtea define the specific criteria and methods used to evaluate the performance of your product.
-They determine how outputs are scored during evaluation tasks, ensuring consistent and meaningful assessment.
+They determine how outputs are scored during evaluation tasks, ensuring consistent and meaningful assessment.Metric types are organization-wide and can be reused across multiple products.

 Conceptual categories

-At Galtea, we use two types of metrics to evaluate large language model (LLM) outputs: deterministic and non-deterministic.
+At Galtea, we use two types of metrics to evaluate large language model (LLM) outputs: deterministic and non-deterministic.-

 Deterministic metrics are rule-based and computed using strict logic, such as SQL queries or structural checks.
 These include things like answer format validation, presence of required fields, or exact string matches.
 Their results are consistent and reproducible.
-See more in our example.
+Common examples of deterministic checks include:

 - Answer format validation (e.g., ensuring the output is a valid JSON or follows a specific template)